 Let’s break down why this program was so successful.

-1. Header image is classy and ‘high status’
+1. Their header image is classy and ‘high status’

 One thing we’ve repeatedly found while running referral programs is that people often care more about status than money.
-So Starbucks is doing a very smart thing here by giving the rewards program an air of prestige, elegance and status with the “Gold”.
+So Starbucks is doing a brilliant thing here by giving the rewards program an air of prestige, elegance and status with the “Gold”.